French Revolution: Political crisis and fall of the Girondins

 The Girondins hoped war would unite the people behind the government and provide an excuse for rising prices and food shortages.
 Instead, they found themselves the target of popular anger and in what proved a disastrous strategic move, many left Paris for the provinces.
 The first conscription measure or levée en masse on 24 February sparked riots in the capital and other regional centres.
 Already unsettled by changes imposed on the church, in March the traditionally conservative and royalist Vendée rose in revolt.
-On 18th, General Charles François Dumouriez was defeated at Neerwinden and defected to the Austrians.
-Uprisings followed in Bordeaux, Lyon, Toulon, Marseille and Caen.
+On the 18th, General Charles François Dumouriez was defeated at Neerwinden and defected to the Austrians.
+Uprisings followed in Bordeaux, Lyon, Toulon, Marseille, and Caen.
 The Republic seemed on the verge of collapse.

 The crisis led to the creation on 6 April 1793 of the Committee of Public Safety, an executive committee accountable to the convention.
 The Girondins made a fatal political error by indicting Marat before the Revolutionary Tribunal for allegedly directing the September massacres; he was quickly acquitted, further isolating the Girondins from the sans-culottes.
 When Jacques Hébert called for a popular revolt against the "henchmen of Louis Capet" on 24 May, he was arrested by the Commission of Twelve, a Girondin-dominated tribunal set up to expose 'plots'.
 In response to protests by the Commune, the Commission warned "if by your incessant rebellions something befalls the representatives of the nation, Paris will be obliterated".